 much sleep a truck driver must have based on the number of hours they

 have been on the road.
 When these guidelines are ignored, tired drivers

 can get behind the wheel, which puts everyone else on the road at risk.

 If you or someone you love has been seriously injured by a tired truck

-driver, you should have your case reviewed by an Austin personal injury
+driver, you should have your case reviewed by an Austin truck accident

 lawyer who can help you understand your rights and legal options.
 At The